Waikiki Beach, near Kapahulu Avenue

 The sand here is wide and nice.
-There are usually lots of kids swimming here.
-Because of all the coral, your only choice here is to swim near the shore.
+There are usually lots of kids swimming.
+Because of all the coral, your only choice is to swim near the shore.
 If you need shade, you'll find some on the south end of this beach.
 A wide lawn stretches out there with abundant shade trees.
 Coconut trees also provide some shade on the sand.

 Occasional weekends, the city of Honolulu hosts the most amazing spectacle here- a movie on the beach!
 Nothing could be more blissful than sitting on a fold-up chair, toes buried in the sand, listening to the waves crash on the shore and the palms sway overhead, while watching a giant movie screen play a favorite film.
 And it's free!
 Parking can be bad so come early.
 There are vendors selling food but I usually eat at a nearby restaurant (where they can wash their hands- I'm germ paranoid!)
 I usually grab a pizza at Wolfgang Puck's, a short walk away on the corner of Kalakaua and Paoakalani Ave, and bring it back to the beach to eat while I take a good spot and wait for the movie.
 Come early or the lines at Wolfgang Puck's will surprise you!
 They have some really yummy combinations of veggie pizzas, which are cooked in an open hearth making for a crunchy crust.

 Above Wolfgang Puck's is Tiki's Grill and Bar.
-It's expensive- $20 a plate- and sometimes windy but it's relaxing to sit outside on their balcony amongst the tiki torches with a view of the ocean.
-There is loud live music sometimes.
+It's relaxing to sit outside on their balcony amongst the tiki torches and red lanterns with a view of the ocean enjoying the wonderful live music.
 Try the amazing purple taro bread rolls served with banana butter- yum!
 Request the mashed purple Molokai sweet potato instead of fries.
 The coconut shrimp is delicious!

 Just across the street from this beach is Honolulu Zoo, my favorite zoo of all the zoos I've been to in the world!